tensorflow/model-analysis/g3doc/architecture.md

 `tfma.Extracts` in a `beam.pvalue.PCollection` will correspond to one example from the model.

+### InputExtractor

+The `tfma.extractors.InputExtractor` is used to extract raw features, raw labels, and raw example weights from `tf.train.Example` records for using in metrics slicing and computations.
+By default the values are stored under the extract keys `features`, `labels`, and `example_weights` respectively.
+Single-output model labels and example weights are stored directly as `np.ndarray` values.
+Multi-output model labels and example weights are stored as dicts of `np.ndarray` values (keyed by output name).
+If multi-model evaluation is performed the labels and example weights will be further embedded within another dict (keyed by model name).

+### PredictExtractor

+The `tfma.extractors.PredictExtractor` runs model predictions and stores them under the key `predictions` in the `tfma.Extracts` dict.
+Single-output model predictions are stored directly as the predicted output values.
+Multi-output model predictions are stored as a dict of output values (keyed by output name).
+If multi-model evaluation is performed the prediction will be further embedded within another dict (keyed by model name).
+The actual output value used depends on the model (e.g. TF estimator's return outputs in the form of a dict whereas keras returns `np.ndarray` values).

+### SliceKeyExtractor

+The `tfma.extractors.SliceKeyExtractor` uses the slicing spec to determine which slices apply to each example input based on the extracted features and adds the coresponding slicing values to the extracts for later used by the evaluators.

 ## Evaluation

 Evaluation is the process of taking an extract and evaluating it.
-A common example is the `tfma.evaluators.MetricsAndPlotsEvaluator` which takes features, labels, and predictions as input, and then evaluates those inputs to produce metrics and plots data as output.
 While it is common to perform evaluation at the end of the extraction pipeline, there are use-cases that require evaluation earlier in the extraction process.
 As such evaluators are associated with the extractors whose output they should be evaluated against.
 An evaluator is defined as follows:

 ```python
 # An evaluator is a PTransform that takes Extracts as input and